 On August 31, 2016, the Company sold a portion of 14 securities across 10 portfolio companies to CapitalSouth Partners Florida Sidecar Fund II, L.P. ("FSC II"), including granting an option to acquire a portion of the Company's equity investment in Eastport Holdings, LLC (the "Written Call Option"), in exchange for 100% of the partnership interests in FSC II.
 Concurrent with the sale of these assets to FSC II, the Company received cash consideration of \$47.6 million from an affiliated third-party purchaser in exchange for 100% of the partnership interests of FSC II.
 These assets were sold to FSC II at their June 30, 2016 fair market values, resulting in a net realized gain of \$0.1 million.
+The proceeds from the redemption of partnership interests in FSC II are included in gross repayments and sales of investments received for the period.
 The Company's Board pre-approved this transaction pursuant to Section 57(f) of the 1940 Act.